Garima-sharma814/Scrape-Google-SERP/WebScrapingAPi.md

 All of these strategies can prove vital in one’s business.
 It feels good to know that web scrapers offer a huge help in tackling these problems.
 Adding automation to the data gathering process may be the easiest step to improve their business.

 We try to offer a helping hand by creating the necessary tools for these kinds of jobs.
-Thank you for reading the article and let me tell you that WebScraping API has a [free trial](https://www.webscrapingapi.com/pricing/) so that our users can test our product according to their needs.
+Thank you for reading the article, and remember that [you can use this code too with a WebScrapingAPI free trial](https://www.webscrapingapi.com/pricing/).
+Give it a spin and see if it works well for your use case!

 ### Additional Resources
 - [WebScrapingAPI Introduction](https://docs.webscrapingapi.com/#introduction)